 New tourism sites uncovered in Binh Thuan

-Mui Yen (Yen Cape) and Suoi Dua (Pineapple Spring) have become the latest names on the long list of Binh Thuan’s tourist attractions, besides the renowned Mui Ne, Bau Trang, Phan Thiet, etc. The brand-new sites are expected to lure more visitors and adventurers to flock to the south-central coastal province of Binh Thuan.
+Mui Yen (Yen Cape) and Suoi Dua (Pineapple Spring) continue to enhance Binh Thuan’s reputation as a vibrant tourist destination.
+Renowned locations such as Mui Ne, Bau Trang, and Phan Thiet remain popular, while these new additions are expected to attract even more visitors and adventurers to this stunning south-central coastal province.

 Yen Cape in Binh Thuan - Photo: phanthiet.goldenpeakresort.com